 Messaging has been on DataStax’s radar for several years.
-A significant motivator for this is the increasing popularity of microservice-based architectures.
-Briefly, microservice architectures use a message bus to decouple communication between services and to simplify replay, error handling, and load spikes.
+A significant motivator for this is the increasing popularity of microservices-based architectures.
+Briefly, microservices architectures use a message bus to decouple communication between services and to simplify replay, error handling, and load spikes.

 - Based on open source

 There is no current messaging solution that satisfies these requirements, so we’re building one.
 We started by evaluating the most popular option, Apache Kafka.
 We found that it came up short in four areas:

 Apache Pulsar solves all of these problems to our satisfaction.